tunalad/tunalad.github.io/content/about.md

 ## Technical skills

 For this section, I've split my technical skills in three groups.
 These reflect my **confidence level**, rather than my actual skill with technology.
-So it doesn't mean that my skills with Python or JavaScript are advanced, it just means that I'm pretty confident with it.
+So it doesn't mean that my skills with Python or JavaScript are advanced, it just means that I'm pretty confident with it and I believe that I can get some job done pretty quickly.

 ### Advanced